 The decision to use these techniques in Guantanamo, Abu Ghraib and other secret locations would forever change the face of the United States.
 It would open the door to the use of multiple forms of torture that would cause prisoners physical, psychological… and sexual trauma.

 The Criminal Investigation Task Force (CITF) was created by the Department of Defense to investigate detainees in the War on Terror.
 Mark Fallon, the CITF’s deputy commander, was in Guantanamo to gather enough information on the detainees to try them.

-Zero Impunity met with Fallon on October 19, 2016.
+Zero Impunity met with Fallon — 27 years as a NCIS Special Agent followed by 2 years as a senior executive in the Dept. of Homeland Security — on October 19, 2016.
 Fallon, a retiree with laughing eyes, is still haunted by the time he spent at Guantanamo.
-He was one of only a handful of high-ranking soldiers Zero Impunity also met with Alberto Mora, former General Counsel of the Navy, who also tried to sound the alarm, as well as Steven Kleinman, a career military intelligence officer at the Department of Defense, who was blacklisted after he criticized brutal interrogation methods in 2003. who tried to sound the alarm about what was happening in Guantanamo, to denounce these “shameful and deplorable” acts.
+He was one of only a handful of high-ranking officials with whom Zero Impunity met.
+Zero Impunity also met with Alberto Mora, former General Counsel of the Navy, who also tried to sound the alarm, as well as Steven Kleinman, a career military intelligence officer at the Department of Defense, who was blacklisted after he criticized brutal interrogation methods in 2003. who tried to sound the alarm about what was happening in Guantanamo, to denounce these “shameful and deplorable” acts.